 A student or respondent who is not satisﬁed with the decision of the president or provost has ten (10) working days to request, verbally or in writing, administrative review of the decision by his or her college president or provost.
 The request for administrative review must state reasons why the complainant or respondent believes the ﬁnding was improper.
 The president or provost will review the results of the investigation and written ﬁndings and respond to the request within ten (10) working days from receipt of the request.
 If the president or provost determines that the decision is not supported by the evidence, the case ﬁle will be reopened and assigned for further investigation.
 If the president or provost determines that the investigation was thorough and complete and that the decision is supported by the evidence, he or she will deny the request for administrative review.
 At this point, the student has exhausted the Internal Discrimination Complaint Procedure.

 Faculty, staﬀ and all other college oﬃcials should refer any student seeking to make a complaint of discrimination to the Vice President of Student Aﬀairs or the District Associate Vice Chancellor of Student Aﬀairs.
 Every student complaint of discrimination shall be investigated under the authority of the Vice President of Student Aﬀairs or the District Associate Vice Chancellor of Student Aﬀairs in accordance with these Procedures.
 The Vice President of Student Aﬀairs and any complaint investigator who participates in a complaint resolution pursuant to these Procedures shall administer every resolution process in an impartial manner, and shall fully consider all facts discovered in the course of any investigation before a resolution is reached.
 Each party in any complaint resolution shall have full opportunity to present all information and documentation the party feels is germane to the complaint.
 At no time shall a student who has made an allegation of discrimination under these Procedures be asked or required in any way by a college oﬃcial to engage in any direct confrontation with any person alleged to have committed an act of discrimination.
 The Vice President shall ensure that every eﬀort is made to obtain information from each witness to every act of alleged discrimination or from any other person possessed of information that is relevant and material to the complaint resolution.
-The Vice President of Student Aﬀairs shall ensure that all appropriate corrective action that is warranted as a result of any complaint resolution will be taken, and shall employ best eﬀorts to ensure that the college prevents recurrence of discrimination in the f
+The Vice President of Student Aﬀairs shall ensure that all appropriate corrective action that is warranted as a result of any complaint resolution will be taken, and shall employ best eﬀorts to ensure that the college prevents recurrence of discrimination in the future.

 Maintenance of Documentation